nodejs/node/doc/api/http.markdown

 Limits maximum incoming headers count, equal to 1000 by default.
 If set to 0 - no limit will be applied.

+### server.setTimeout(msecs, callback)

+* `msecs` {Number}
+* `callback` {Function}

+Sets the timeout value for sockets, and emits a `'timeout'` event on the Server object, passing the socket as an argument, if a timeout occurs.

+If there is a `'timeout'` event listener on the Server object, then it will be called with the timed-out socket as an argument.

+By default, the Server's timeout value is 2 minutes, and sockets are destroyed automatically if they time out.
+However, if you assign a callback to the Server's `'timeout'` event, then you are responsible for handling socket timeouts.

+### server.timeout

+* {Number} Default = 120000 (2 minutes)

+The number of milliseconds of inactivity before a socket is presumed to have timed out.

+Note that the socket timeout logic is set up on connection, so changing this value only affects *new* connections to the server, not any existing connections.

+Set to 0 to disable any kind of automatic timeout behavior on incoming connections.

 ## Class: http.ServerResponse